AP-IT-GH/horo-src/README.md

 ```
 > Normally a build and devel folder will be made in the workspace.

-Before continuing make sure to source the `devel/setup.bash` file is sourced at startup.
+Before continuing make sure the `devel/setup.bash` file is sourced at startup.

 ```
 $ sudo nano ~/.bashrc